wang264/book-notes/effective_cpp/EffectiveCpp_Chapter2.md

 Compiler will complaint in compile time.
 ___

-* By declaring a member function explicitly, you prevent compilers forom generating their own version.
+* By declaring a member function explicitly, you prevent compilers from generating their own version.
 * By making the function *private*, you keep people from calling it.
 * Also, need to declaring member functions *private* and NOT implementing them.
 (So other member functions and friend functiosn can not call this private function)
 * To disallowe functionality, automatically provided by compilers, declare the corresponding member functions private and give no implementations.
 Using a base class like *Uncopyable* is one way to do this.